RyanBHuynh/RyanBHuynh.github.io/_posts/2021-6-17-Merge-Sort.md

 5. Call the merge function to combine the left and right halves in sorted order.
 6. Continue until each half has a size of 1.
 This is the base case.

 Merge function steps:
 1. Pass in the original array, the left array, and the right array.
 We assume the left and right arrays are sorted.
-2. Add the smallest element from either the left or the right array to the original array.
+2. Add the smallest element from either the left or the right array to the original array, starting at index 0.
+This will write over the original array elements.
 3. Repeat step 2 until one of the halves are empty.
 4. Add the remaining elements from the leftover array.